GEM-benchmark/NL-Augmenter/transformations/sentence_reordering/README.md

 ## What tasks does it intend to benefit?
 This perturbation would benefit all tasks on text classification and generation.

+Benchmark results:

+- Sentiment analysis: we run sentiment analysis on a 10% sample of the IMDB dataset.
+The original accuracy is 96.0 and the perturbed accuracy is 95.64.

+- Text summarization: we run text summarization on a 10% sample of the xsum dataset.
+The original bleu is 15.25 and the perturbed bleu is 12.73.

 ## Related work

 This is very similar to the `Sentence Permutation` noising method in the BART paper.